No Fee Image

 Sydney’s Background and Honors

-Sydney received her undergraduate degree from the University of South Carolina at Aiken and her Juris Doctorate degree from the Charleston School of Law.
-Among her honors and awards, Sydney has been listed in Best Lawyers in America since 2016 and recognized as a Super Lawyers’ Rising Star from 2014 to 2018.
-She has enjoyed a 10.0 Avvo rating from 2017 to the present and received Avvo’s Client’s Choice Award in 2019.
-She has Peer Reviewed status from Martindale-Hubbell.
+Sydney earned her undergraduate degree from the University of South Carolina at Aiken and her Juris Doctorate degree from the Charleston School of Law.
+Her impressive legal career has earned her a myriad of awards from highly accredited organizations.
+She has been recognized by Best Lawyers in America since 2016 and was selected by the organization as the Columbia Insurance Litigation Lawyer of the Year in 2021.
+She earned the Super Lawyers’ Rising Star designation from 2014 to 2018 and later the Super Lawyer designation from 2024 to the present.
+She has maintained a 10.0 Avvo rating since 2017 and received Avvo’s Client’s Choice Award in 2019.
+Her professional standing is further supported by a Peer-Reviewed status from Martindale-Hubbell.

 • Listed in Rising Star Super Lawyers, 2014 – 2018